jajaio/alphaquest/devlog.md

 # March 14th, 2016
 Finally worked on the Dragon.
 I need to make some more classes for the player before they have a chance beating the Dragon.

+# March 16th, 2016
+It's done.
+The release is out, and stable.
+AlphaQuest is out of beta and into it's final release.
+I plan on updating the game with some more to do over time, but this is the end for now.
+It's kinda bitter sweet to be honest.